-6. Calibration shall meet the following requirements: The dose profile along the center axis of the CT dosimetry phantom for the minimum, maximum, and midrange values of the nominal tomographic section thickness used by the registrant shall be measurable.
-Where less than three nominal tomographic thicknesses can be selected, the dose profile determination shall be performed for each available nominal tomographic section thickness; the CTDI3 along the two axes specified in 41.1(11) "d"(2)"4" shall be measured.
+- 6. Calibration shall meet the following requirements: The dose profile along the center axis of the CT dosimetry phantom for the minimum, maximum, and midrange values of the nominal tomographic section thickness used by the registrant shall be measurable.
+Where less than three nominal tomographic thicknesses can be selected, the dose profile determination shall be performed for each available nominal tomographic section thickness; the CTDI along the two axes specified in 41.1(11) "d"(2)"4" shall be measured.
 (For the purpose of determining the CTDI, the manufacturer's statement as to the nominal tomographic section thickness for that particular system may be utilized.)
 The CT dosimetry phantom shall be oriented so that the measurement point 1.0 centimeter from the outer surface and within the phantom is in the same angular position within the gantry as the point of maximum surface CTDI identified.
-The CT conditions of operation shall correspond to typical values used by the registrant; and the spot checks specified in 41.1(11) "d"(3) shall be made.

-7. Calibration procedures shall be in writing.
-Records of calibrations performed shall be maintained for inspection by the agency.

-(3) Spot checks.

-1. The spot-check procedures shall be in writing and shall have been developed by a qualified expert.

-2. The spot-check procedures shall incorporate the use of a CT dosimetry phantom which has a capability of providing an indication of contrast scale, noise, nominal tomographic section thickness, the resolution capability of the system for low and high contrast objects, and measuring the mean CTN for water or other reference material.

-3. All spot checks shall be included in the calibration required by 41.1(11) "d"(2) and at time intervals and under system conditions specified by a qualified expert.

-4. Spot checks shall include acquisition of images obtained with the CT dosimetry phantom(s) using the same processing mode and CT conditions of operation as are used to perform calibrations required by 41.1(11) "d"(2).
-The images shall be retained, until a new calibration is performed, in two forms as follows: photographic copies of the images obtained from the image display device; and images stored in digital form on a storage medium compatible with the CT X-ray system.

-5. Written records of the spot checks performed shall be maintained for inspection by the agency.

-(4) Operating procedures.

-1. The CT X-ray system shall not be operated except by a licensed practitioner or an individual who has been specifically trained in its operation in accordance with 641-subrule 42.2(9).
+The CT conditions of operation shall correspond to typical values used by the registrant; and the spot checks specified in 41.1(11) "d"(3) shall be made. - 7.
+Calibration procedures shall be in writing.
+Records of calibrations performed shall be maintained for inspection by the agency. - (3) Spot checks. - 1.
+The spot-check procedures shall be in writing and shall have been developed by a qualified expert. - 2.
+The spot-check procedures shall incorporate the use of a CT dosimetry phantom which has a capability of providing an indication of contrast scale, noise, nominal tomographic section thickness, the resolution capability of the system for low and high contrast objects, and measuring the mean CTN for water or other reference material. - 3.
+All spot checks shall be included in the calibration required by 41.1(11) "d"(2) and at time intervals and under system conditions specified by a qualified expert. - 4.
+Spot checks shall include acquisition of images obtained with the CT dosimetry phantom(s) using the same processing mode and CT conditions of operation as are used to perform calibrations required by 41.1(11) "d"(2).
+The images shall be retained, until a new calibration is performed, in two forms as follows: photographic copies of the images obtained from the image display device; and images stored in digital form on a storage medium compatible with the CT X-ray system. - 5.
+Written records of the spot checks performed shall be maintained for inspection by the agency. - (4) Operating procedures. - 1.
+The CT X-ray system shall not be operated except by a licensed practitioner or an individual who has been specifically trained in its operation and holds a current permit to practice as a general radiologic technologist as defined under the provisions of 641-Chapter 42. - 41.1(12) X-ray machines used for mammography.
+Rescinded IAB 4/8/98, effective 7/1/98.
+[ARC 8659B, IAB 4/7/10, effective 5/12/10; ARC 0577C, IAB 2/6/13, effective 3/13/13]